wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/62-submission-booker-to-hasluck.md

 ---
+doc_date: '1966-08-17'
+doc_num: 62
+doc_order: 62
+naa_refs:
+- naa_barcode: 546814
+  naa_control_symbol: 936/3/8/1 PART 1
+  naa_series: A1838
+  reference: '[NAA: A 1838, 936/3/8/1 part 1]'
-title: "62 Submission, Booker To Hasluck"
+title: Submission, Booker To Hasluck
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9570
 vol_id: 26
-doc_date: 1966-08-17
-barcode: 546814
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 62 Submission, Booker To Hasluck

 Canberra, 17 August 1966

 Confidential

  **Visits by Soviet representatives to Papua New Guinea**

-On a record of conversation (copy attached at Annex 1)1 on this subject you commented:
+On a record of conversation (copy attached at Annex 1)[1](#f1) on this subject you commented:

 ‘The Secretary.
 Is it a fact that the Soviet Ambassador is not permitted to visit P.N.G.?
 I would have thought that we should encourage him to go there rather than keep him out.
 Please let me know what the position is.’

  _Background_

 2\.
 It has been a long-established practice on the part of all Administering States to oppose the inclusion of a Soviet representative in any United Nations Visiting Mission to Trust Territories, and Australia has conformed with this.